thezross/thezross/README.md

 <br />

 Hi, I'm Zach Ross, a passionate self-taught Full Stack web developer and data scientist.
-My passion for software lies in identifying user problems to create innovation solutions that are a best fit when deployed.
+My passion for software lies in identifying user problems to create innovative solutions that are a best fit when deployed.
 Using an AGILE methodology, I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I've learned a lot from the open-source community and I love how collaboration and knowledge sharing happen through open-source.